AntoineMeheut/Rokc-Mk3/README.md

 before enjoying the advantages of a Cloud, you must think about the value and the confidentiality of the data and computer processing that you are going to deploy on this Cloud.
 I remain personally convinced that what has the most values is and will always restore the customers.
-And it is true that more and more companies are concerned about the value of the data that its customers entrust to it and also of the algorithms that process this data.
+And it is true that more and more companies are concerned about the value of the data that its customers entrust to it and also of the algorithms that process those data.

 It then becomes obvious that you cannot entrust just anything to just anyone and that reading the GCU of the different Cloud providers is very important.